beachviking/arduino-sid-tools/README.md

 # arduino-sid-tools
-Various SID tols for Arduino(mainly ESP32 and STM32), based off the original ReSID implementation by Dag Lem.
+Various SID tools for Arduino(mainly ESP32 and STM32), based off the original ReSID implementation by Dag Lem.

 ## Installation in Arduino
-You can download the library as zip and call include Library -> zip library.
+You can download the library as a zip and select Include Library -> zip library in the Arduino IDE.
 Or you can git clone this project into the Arduino libraries folder e.g. with

 ```
 cd  ~/Documents/Arduino/libraries